Madhyamgram: Economy

 There is a major textile mill and a rubber factory in this area.
 Star Mall is located in Madhyamgram on Jessore Road.
 The mall was launched in 2008 and has a gross leasable area of 237,000 sqft.

 Transport

 Madhyamgram is characterised by its close proximity to an airport (Kolkata Airport) (around 15 minutes).
 Madhyamgram is a four-point junction of Jessore Road (part of State Highway 12), Sodepur-Barasat Road and Badu Road.
 East and west parts of Madhyamgram are connected with a Rail Overbridge (Madhyamgram Bridge), which was opened in 2006.

 Many private and governmental public buses serve the town.
-Taxi services are one of the most popular forms of transportion to reach nearby towns like Sodepur, New Barrackpore and Barasat.
+Taxi services are one of the most popular forms of transportation to reach nearby towns like Sodepur, New Barrackpore and Barasat.
 Rickshaws, three-wheeled pedalled vans and battery-operated e-rickshaws ("toto" vans) are also used for short distances.

 Madhyamgram railway station on the Sealdah–Hasnabad–Bangaon–Ranaghat line serves the town.

+Medical Facilities

+Sparsha Infertility Centre, Station Road, Purbalaya, South Bankimpally, Madhyamgram (IVF, IUI, ICSI, Gynaecology, Laparoscopy, Hysteroscopy etc.)

+Spectra Eye Hospital, 108, Jessore Rd, Chowmatha, Vivekananda Nagar, Madhyamgram, (Low Vision, Prosthetic Eyes Vision Therapy, Cataract, Cornea, Paediatric Ophthalmology, Advanced Retina, Glaucoma etc.)